liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

 18. Treat `ADFWI.fwi.runtime` as a namespace package; import concrete helpers from `backend`, `cache`, `forward`, `gradient`, `regularization`, and `wavefield`.
-19. Keep active FWI internals on `ADFWI.fwi.data` owner modules, then decide separately whether the package-level data contract remains a public user API.
+19. Keep active FWI internals on `ADFWI.fwi.data` owner modules while retaining `ADFWI.fwi.data` as the stable public data-contract facade.
+20. Document the recommended public facade imports for custom FWI workflows.
-20. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
+21. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
-21. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
+22. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
-22. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.
+23. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.